sky-cake/ayase-quart/README.md

 ## Themes

 - Right now, only the `tomorrow` theme has complete support.
-- If you want to modifying CSS in any way, please modify `/static/css/custom.css`.
+- If you want to modify CSS, you can do so in `/static/css/custom.css`.

-## Development
+## Build

-If you want to take debug/dev mode to the next level, you can run the following command which will keep spawning the app, even after errors are raised.
+Sorting imports

-`while true; do hypercorn -w 1 --reload -b 127.0.0.1:9001 'main:app'; done`
+`isort -m 3 ./src`

-Some lint checking.
+Lint checking

 `flake8 --select F401,F403,F405,E1101,E122,C901,F401,B950 ./src`